 What You Need to Know About the CDC's Eviction Moratorium

-The CDC has announced a halt on evictions through the end of 2020, but certain criteria keep some renters vulnerable to eviction.
+The CDC has extended its halt on evictions, but certain criteria keep some renters vulnerable to eviction.
 And the rent is still due.

-The eviction moratorium protects all renters who earn $99,000 or less, and joint filers earning $198,000 or less.(Getty Images)
+All renters who earn $99,000 or less, and joint filers earning $198,000 or less, are protected from eviction due to nonpayment of rent under the new order.(Getty Images)

 With some income eligibility requirements, the order covers the 43 million renters across the U.S., and is aimed at helping renters in localities where city or state eviction moratoriums do not provide greater protections.